 Now I accept that computer modelling during 2013/2014 demonstrated how in all probability it initially shaped up.
-And that related to matter, anti matter, black holes etc and how they interacted in the universe’s formation.
-But the fine details of the Big Bang itself, are far from understood.
+And that related to matter, anti matter, black holes etc and how they interacted within the universe’s formation.
+But the fine details of the Big Bang itself, are still far from understood.
 In particular, there is no knowledge about the incredible timing of it all, particularly the perfect little tweak that seemed necessary in the opening nano seconds.

 Yes, there is a lot still unknown about the Big Bang!

 It is also incredible how perfect conditions evident within say nuclear physics (the ultra tiny) act to underpin a perfect astrophysical state (the ultra large).
 And from the actions of the ultra large (e.g. exploding stars) come substances such as carbon upon which life on earth is dependent.
 So the story goes on … and on … and on.
-The interconnectedness of conditions through all the sciences is truly very surprising or, better defined, it is amazing!
+The inter-connectedness of conditions through all the sciences is truly very surprising.
+OR, better defined, it is amazing!

 4. OUR LUCKY PLANET